 - 1. A personal statement of career and educational objectives, including the rationale for pursuing a graduate degree (maximum two pages).
-Applicants must explain the circumstances surrounding any ethics reprimand on their certificates. - 2.
-Official transcripts from all undergraduate and graduate schools attended, to be forwarded directly from the schools attended to the Thomas University Office of Admissions. - 3.
-Three professional or academic references. - 4.
+Applicants must explain the circumstances surrounding any ethics reprimand on their certificates and/or a GPA below 3.0. - 2.
+Official transcripts from all institutions where a degree was awarded and all institutions where graduate coursework was completed, even if a degree was not awarded attended, to be forwarded directly from the schools attended to the Thomas University Office of Admissions. - 3.
+Three professional or academic references (2 colleagues and 1 administrator/supervisor). - 4.
 A \$50 non-refundable application fee made payable to Thomas University. - 5.
 Completed mentor form (Teacher Leadership applicants only).